 Why gender equality and diversity is so important to Ragn-Sells

 By 2030, Ragn-Sells aims to have 50% women and 50% men in leadership roles within the company.
-According to Linnéa Sellberg, Project Manager at Ragn-Sells Sweden and alternate member on the Board of Directors (as well as the granddaughter of the group’s founder), the company’s leadership considers it paramount for success.
+According to Linnéa Sellberg, Project Manager at Ragn-Sells Sweden and as well as the granddaughter of the group’s founder, the company’s leadership considers it paramount for success.

 – We want a workforce that reflects the society we’re working in, to get different perspectives, so that we don't have a unified group where everybody thinks the same, because that won’t move us forward, says Sellberg.